-Professionally printed letterpress business cards looks really impressive.
+Professionally printed business cards look really impressive.
 Perfectly fits for sharp texts, nice even thin lines and deep impressed bold objects printing.
 Check out for more samples on our gallery page.

-Letterpress is old traditional printing technology, in this case it has some design restrictions.
+Letterpress is an old traditional printing technology, in this case, it has some design restrictions.
 Please read our design guidelines if you want that your artwork for letterpress would be done in a right way and would meet letterpress requirements.